chikeud/ReleafEval/README.md

 Keep in mind that Companies with the same name cannot be added.
 If you try to you will receive a message asking that you try again with a different company name.

 **Deleting Company :  DELETE request: "localhost:8280/api/company/"**
-There's only one necessary body fields: the company name.
+There's only one necessary body field: the company name.

         Request Body Field|Mandatory Value Types
         ----------------- | --------------------